-Kavanah (כַּוָּנָה) means "aim," referring to focus, devotion, inspiration, intention, mindfulness, and attention.
-The quest for spiritual relevance (i.e., how do the myths, metaphors, parables, and rituals of Judaism help me define God and soul as well as help me stand, metaphorically, in God’s presence?) energizes my kavanah.
-I avoid rote, boring, dry religious legalism/behavior (Isaiah 29:13 - מִצְוַ֥ת אֲנָשִׁ֖ים מְלֻמָּדָֽה).
+Kavanah (כַּוָּנָה) means "aim" in the sense of focus, devotion, inspiration, intention, mindfulness, and attention.
+For example, my kavanah is energized by a quest for spiritual relevance (i.e., how do the myths, metaphors, parables, and rituals of Judaism help me define God and soul as well as help me stand, metaphorically, in God’s presence?)
+I avoid rote, boring, dry religious legalism/behavior (heeding the caution in Isaiah 29:13-14 מִצְוַ֥ת אֲנָשִׁ֖ים מְלֻמָּדָֽה).

-Rituals are challenging since they are conducive to automatic, thoughtless repetition instead of flexibility and creativity.
-Repetition is okay as long as it is thoughtful and purposeful.
+Kavanah for rituals is challenging since they are conducive to automatic, thoughtless repetition instead of flexibility and creativity.
+But repetition is okay as long as it is thoughtful and purposeful.
 Repetition can have meaning and power, if we let it.
-I use rituals to achieve and maintain awareness (לְמַעַן תִּזכְּרוּ--"so that you remember") of my spiritual goals and to train and discipline myself to accomplish those goals.
+Fundamentally, I use rituals to achieve and maintain awareness (לְמַעַן תִּזכְּרוּ--"so that you remember") of my spiritual goals and to train and discipline myself to accomplish those goals.

 My kavanah for rituals is shaped by these notions: